-Credit risk - At March 31, 2023 and 2022, for the swaps with a positive fair value, NPGA was exposed to credit risk in the amount of the fair value of the swaps.
+Credit risk - For any swaps with a positive fair value, NPGA would be exposed to credit risk in the amount of the fair value of the swaps.
 NPGA reduces its exposure to credit risk by requiring the counterparty to maintain credit ratings as defined in contract documents.
-As of March 31, 2023 and 2022, the counterparty was rated A- by S&P Global Ratings and A3 by Moody's Investors Service.
+As of March 31, 2024 and 2023, the counterparty was rated A- by S&P Global Ratings and A1 by Moody's Investors Service.
 The counterparty is exposed to credit risk for the swaps with a negative fair value.
 In accordance with the agreement with the counterparty, NPGA would be required to post collateral if the negative fair value exceeds \$5,000,000.
+NPGA is not exposed to credit risk at March 31, 2024 and 2023, as the swaps had a negative fair value.